jiaqileng/jiaqileng.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I'll join UC Berkeley as a Simons Quantum Postdoctoral Fellow at the [Simons Institute for the Theory of Computing](https://simons.berkeley.edu/homepage), hosted by [Umesh Vazirani](https://people.eecs.berkeley.edu/~vazirani/) and [Lin Lin](https://math.berkeley.edu/~linlin/).
+I am thrilled to join UC Berkeley as a postdoctoral researcher at the [Simons Institute for the Theory of Computing](https://simons.berkeley.edu/homepage)!